 Command Description Add Child SFC Add a child program to this program.
-Note that this is reserved for the first SFC program only.
-Import Child SFC Import a saved SFC program to the current program.
-Note that this is reserved for the first SFC program only.
+This is reserved for only the first SFC program.

+Command Description Import Child SFC Import a saved SFC program to the current program.
+NOTE This is reserved for only the first SFC program.
 How to import all children from one project to another?
-Export each program one at a time from the existing project Save the program (specify a location and a name, avoiding spaces in the file name) Close the project Open the project to be updated Import each saved program in the project tree Rename the program if needed Please note that only local variables are copied (not the global variables) Export Save the selected program to your file server, avoiding spaces in the file name.
+1. Export each program one at a time from the existing project.
+2. Save the program (specify a location and a name, avoiding spaces in the file name).
+3. Close the project.
+4. Open the project to be updated.
+5. Import each saved program in the project tree.
+6. Rename the program if needed.
+Only local variables are copied (not the global variables).
+Export Save the selected program to your file server, avoiding spaces in the file name.
 Rename Rename the selected program.
 Delete Delete the selected program.
 Print SFC and All Level 2 Print all PLC programs.
-See Print for more details.
+See "Print" (\rightarrow p.
+252) for more information.